 In addition to this, disability payments under workers’ compensation are typically made weekly.
 Moreover, the payments equal 2/3 of the average weekly wage.
 This is perhaps 66.6 percent of your wage and up to a cap, which is annually adjusted.

-Although collecting disability benefits should simple, in reality, these claims are complicated when they are actively contested by employers and insurance companies.
+Although collecting disability benefits should simple, in reality, these claims are complicated when employers and insurance companies actively contest them.
 Therefore, it is advisable to work with an experienced and knowledgeable lawyer in North Carolina who can navigate you through the process and help protect your rights.

 Types of Disability Benefits